Home | Volume 44 | Article number 187

 Image in medicine Down

-Figure 1: surgical specimen of the bioprosthetic aortic valve showing the circumferential fibrous tissue in growth in both aortic (A) and ventricular (B) side compatible with pannus
+Figure 1: surgical specimen of the bioprosthetic aortic valve; A) circumferential fibrous tissue ingrowth in both aortic; B) ventricular side compatible with pannus